Kolalexx/Kolalexx/README.md

 PHP-developer
 -------------

-He graduated from Hexlet, the direction of PHP developer.
+I have completed my studies at Hexlet, a PHP developer.
 I have successfully implemented four projects using the following tools and frameworks: PHP, Composer, HTML, CSS, Git, PostgreSQL, SQLite, Laravel, Slim, HTTP, Docker.
 I know how to work in a team, masterfully manage processes and personnel.
 I strive for constant development.
 I am always ready to learn new things and put my knowledge into practice.
 My goal is to combine theory with practice and become a professional developer.
 I am ready to take an active part in any projects and create the best solutions.

 *   ✉️  You can contact me at [kolalexx@yandex.ru](mailto:kolalexx@yandex.ru)